 Wills and trusts are two of the most important legal documents you can draft for your estate.
 Without a valid will, a person who passes away is considered to have died “intestate.”
-This means that the deceased person’s assets will be distributed by the state through a probate court.
-The decedent’s wishes regarding his or her property will not be known to the court.
-Probate courts operate on the Florida Probate Code.
+This means that the deceased person’s assets will be distributed by the state through probate, a court supervised process.
+The decedent’s wishes regarding their property will not be known to the court.

-Probate is a time-consuming and expensive process.
-To avoid this, you can ensure that your property is handled per your instructions through a properly executed will and/or trust.
-At Weaver Loveless Law, we have been creating wills and trusts for our clients for more than 40 years.
+At Weaver Loveless Law, we have been developing estate plans for our clients for more than 40 years.
 Our firm has built a solid reputation in the community for its stability, honesty, and care in all estate planning matters.

 Your last will and testament is the backbone of your estate plan.
 Without it, your loved ones and the state will lack guidance for distributing your assets or real estate property.
 Your estate will be determined as intestate and subject to distribution laws according to the state of Florida.